Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 Existing players don't need to re-install SPT - they just need to download the latest SPT files from the Direct Download link on the [SPT Update page](https://dev.sp-tarkov.com/SPT/Stable-releases/releases) and replace the files in their SPTarkov install folder.

 ## Changing SPT launcher backgrounds
-In the "files" directory there is a randomize_bg.sh script & a folder called "SPT launcher images".
+In the "fika" directory there is a randomize_bg.sh script & a folder called "SPT launcher images".
-The script will select a random image to use, check the file sizes & replace the bg.png file is they not the same.
+The script will select a random image to use from "SPT launcher images", compare the file size to the current bg.png file & replace it if the size is different - if the file sizes are the same it will choose a new random image & check again.
+If you would like to change the launcher background - do the following:

 To run the script on a schedule, add the following lines to the cron file (as we did before for the reboot task):
 ```
 cd ~